 - If client has any additional mental health records, please include supportive documentation with referral packet.

-The Court Clinician is the primary point of entry to Courts, however, Courts also accept referrals from Probation, Parole, Santa Cruz City Attorney’s Office, County Mental Health, and treatment providers.
+The Court Clinician is the primary point of entry to the Collaborative Courts.
+However, the Courts also accept referrals from the Probation Department, the Santa Cruz City Attorney’s Office, County Mental Health, and community treatment providers.